rushikesh328/Task_05_Descriptive_Stats/prompts.md

 ---

 ### Prompt: Which team was the most consistent in sprint races?
-Answer: Team with the lowest variation in finishing positions (e.g., Red Bull)
-Model Accuracy: Mostly correct
+Answer: Team with the lowest variation in finishing positions Model Accuracy: Mostly correct
 Validation Method: Calculated standard deviation of finishing positions per team to assess consistency.